(You can read part 7 here)

 That perked up Mr. Grateful nicely, and we had ourselves a deal.
 He bounced and staggered next to me happily running his mouth the whole time.
 This would work well if it kept just like this the rest of the way to the store.

 But the night just wasn’t down with that.

-“Yeah James, as long as you are with me, you know have to worry about nobody in this hood, because this is my hood.
+“Yeah, James, as long as you are with me, you know, you don’t have to worry about nobody in this hood because this is my hood.
 Like, you see those (n-word deleted) over there?”
 Pointing to a group of three gentlemen of incidental leisure along the opposite curb.

 “You don’t even need to worry about those (n-word deleted), cuz you walking with me.”
 And he proceeded to holler at them: “Hey, hey you (n-word deleted), yeah you… don’t even think you gonna mess with Jim here, cuz he’s with me!!”
 Oh, holy crap… that did surely NOT need to happen.

 “Please, brother-man, don’t yell out to anybody like that.
 There just isn’t any call for that, none at all!”
 And my guide was totally fine with that, thinking about that $10.00.
 But hooray… now the three accosted had taken to following us.
 Maybe those three guys were my Mike Force, I senselessly kidded myself.